The Complete Guide to San Jose Recycling and Waste Disposal

 Refrigerant, especially in older refrigerators, is made with chemicals (HCFCs & CFCs) that are very damaging to the ozone layer, contributing to global warming.
 Refrigerant is also very toxic to water and soil, making it essential that we let professionals in refrigerant reclamation handle refrigerator disposal.

-Appliances take up big chunks of landfill space that would be better reserved for more easily biodegradable substances.
+Disposing of appliances means taking up big chunks of landfill space that would be better reserved for less recyclable waste.
 More importantly, appliances are made from significant amounts of plastics and various metals.
 To conserve these resources, appliances should be recycled or donated whenever possible.

 “Household Items" is a broad category that includes many very different types of materials.
 You deal with the items in this category more than anything else on this list, making it easy to overlook alternatives to the landfill.
 After all, when you need to get rid of something large or obviously hazardous, you’re automatically prompted to look for other options.
 But the odds-and-ends that fill our junk drawers and cover our closet floors?
 It’s easy to throw them away without a second thought.
 But that doesn’t mean a second thought isn’t worth it.
 There are plenty of options for disposing of these items that don’t require using up landfill space.
 Use our recycling guide to find the ones that work for you.